chabad360/chabad360.github.io/content/post/PXE-Booting-the-Rock-Pi-X/index.md

 Now we need to write the `boot.ipxe` that lives on our server -->

+At this point, if you want to use Secure Boot, this is the time to set it up.
+I'm not going to include how to create secure boot keys, as that's a rather [well](http://jk.ozlabs.org/docs/sbkeysync-maintaing-uefi-key-databases/) [documented](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface/Secure_Boot#Creating_keys) [process](https://github.com/Foxboron/sbctl).

+> Note: However you end up going about creating your keys and signing iPXE, don't follow the methods that use shim/mokmanager, as this is not compatible with how we are going to set up the Rock Pi X.
+> Also, make sure to sign the iPXE image.

 ## X-PXE

 I'm going to detour from the iPXE setup to talk about the iPXE bootup.